Bellator 273: Background

 A middleweight bout between Romero Cotton and Dalton Rosta was scheduled for this event.
 However, two weeks before the event Cotton pulled out of the bout due to illness and was replaced by Duane Johnson.

-A featherweight bout between Weber Almeida and Josh Wright was scheduled for this event, however it was scrapped due to unknown reasons.
+A featherweight bout between Weber Almeida and Josh Wright was scheduled for this event, however it was scrapped for unknown reasons.
 Fabricio Franco was instead booked against Weber.
 At weigh ins, Franco came in 151.2 lb - 5.2 pounds over the featherweight weight limit, leading to the bout being scrapped.